 Why are my flakes yellow instead of white?
 Yellow flakes can be a sign of oily skin affected by sebhorreic dermatitis, a common but more intense form of dandruff.
 Along with flakes, skin may also be red and irritated.
 Stress, fatigue, and sudden weather shifts can trigger flare-ups of sebhorreic dermatitis.
 Though it can be pretty persistent, sebhorreic dermatitis can usually be controlled through regular, thorough cleansing with antidandruff shampoo.

 How do antidandruff shampoos work?
 It depends on which kind of shampoo you use.
-Some dandruff shampoos include active ingredients like pyrithione zinc (PTZ) to deal with dandruff and its symptoms.
-Other dandruff shampoos feature active ingredients like selenium sulfides or coal tar, which help to both reduce dandruff and its symptoms and slow down the shedding of dead skin cells that leads to flakes.
+Some dandruff shampoos include active ingredients like pyrithione zinc (PTZ) or ketoconazole, ciclopirox olamine, selenium sulfides or coal tar.
+These products deal with dandruff and its symptoms by reducing the effect of fungal species found in the skin to deal with dandruff and slowing down the shedding of dead skin cells that leads to flakes.
 Active ingredients like sulfur and salicylic acid can help to reduce clumping of dry, flaky skin on the scalp.

 What if dandruff shampoo doesn't get rid of my flakes?
 If you've been using antidandruff shampoo regularly for a few weeks and see no results, you might not have dandruff after all!
 There may be another skin condition that is causing the skin on your scalp to flake.
-The red, swollen skin caused by eczema can lead to flaking on the scalp.
-And scalp psoriasis has symptoms similar to dandruff, too.
-Psoriasis is much less common than dandruff, and the dry, flaky patches tend to be silvery or grey on the surface with red, inflamed skin beneath the surface.
+Although less common than dandruff, scalp psoriasis has similar symptoms.
+The dry, flaky patches tend to be silvery or grey on the surface with red, inflamed skin beneath the surface.
+Certain fungal infections on the scalp can cause flaking skin along with hair loss.
+The red, swollen skin caused by eczema can also lead to flaking on the scalp.
 No matter what the cause, unresolved scalp itchiness and flaking should be examined by a doctor or dermatologist.